A-Fromell-ITxPT/SpecTest/apc/APC-II_Draft.md

 objects that are in a PASSENGER SPACE at a given time.
 A possible implementation of LOGGABLE OBJECT.

+**PASSENGER SPACE OCCUPANCY RATIO** - A fraction describing the current level of occupancy.
+Should be close to PASSENGER SPACE OCCUPANCY COUNT divided by PASSENGER SPACE CAPACITY.

 **TRAIN** - A VEHICLE TYPE composed of TRAIN ELEMENTs in a certain order, i.e. of wagons assembled together and propelled by a locomotive or one of the wagons.